sfu-ireceptor/config/README.md

-# iReceptor AIRR Mapping Configuration File
+# iReceptor AIRR Mapping Configuration File - for ipa2 service

 One of the challenges of maintaining a platform that federates data across multiple repositories is the mapping of terms between those repositories.
 In order for data to be interoperable (the I